isomerpages/moe-crestsec/_i-am-a/P6 Student Parent/Student Admission Info.md

 ---
 ### Student Admission Info

-#### Information for New Secondary 1 Students

-Congratulations on being accepted into Crest Secondary School.
-Please be informed that you will need to report to school on 3 January 2023 (Tuesday) by 7:45am.
-There will be direction signs, staff and student leaders around to guide you.

-**Start Right Programme (Orientation):**<br>
-Dates: 3 to 5 January 2023 (Tuesday to Thursday)<br>
-Time: 7:45am to 12:15pm

-**Attire:**<br>
-Crest School Uniform with plain black socks and shoes

-**Things to bring:** <br>
-Writing materials, water bottle and a storybook

 #### Subject-based banding (SBB) Briefing

 There will be a briefing on SBB for students who are eligible.
 Parents will be contacted through SMS with further details.